INI (Japanese boy group): Music style

 During an interview in 2022 with the magazine Nikkei Entertainment!, Lapone Entertainment's CEO Choi Shin-hwa answered questions regarding the group's musical identity.
 He acknowledged online criticism regarding the similarities between the group's music and K-pop, and stated that the genre is the basis of the group's music due to the presence of Korean producers and the nature of both the group and company's formation.
 In another interview with Quick Japan, he stated that the group is based in Japan, and emphasised that their goal is to create a new genre that combines both J-pop and K-pop (which he coined as JK-pop).
 While hip-hop forms the foundation of the group's music, their sound has diversified since their debut, with their discography incorporating a variety of genres such as city pop, urban pop, G-funk, and Bossa nova.
 The members have defined their music as INI-pop, a unique term that combines both J-pop and K-pop with a diverse range of genres.

+In a 2021 article for the paper Real Sound, writer Azusa Takahashi noted that since the 2000s it has become increasingly common for artists to be involved in various aspects of their music production.
+She mentioned that when it comes to boy-groups, where abilities in dance, vocals, variety-show knack, and creative skills are increasingly in demand, INI is one group with particular strengths in creativity.
+Since their debut, the members of the group have taken part in producing their own music.
+In 2025, with the release of the group's third album The Origin, members Nishi, Tajima, Fujimaki, Ikezaki, Takatsuka, Xu, and Matsuda were credited for contributing to the lyrics for some of the tracks.
+During an interview for the magazine Actimage, Matsuda explained how the members came to participate in songwriting.
+He mentioned that while many of INI’s songs are produced by overseas production teams, the group is based in Japan, leading to the belief that it would be better if the members took part in writing the lyrics.
+This idea was supported by a Japanese production team, who encouraged the members by saying, "If anyone would like to try writing lyrics, please do give it a try."